 What causes concussion?

-Concussion is a common head injury in contact sports, such as Australian Rules football, rugby league and rugby.
+Concussion is a common head injury in contact sports, such as Australian rules football, rugby league and rugby.
 People can also be concussed in anything with a risk of falls, such as horse riding, cycling and skiing.
 Anybody who is suspected of having concussion while they're playing sport should sit out the rest of the game.

 People can also get concussion outside of sports.
 This can be a bang on the head from falling over, or from a sudden and vigorous movement of the head, such as a whiplash injury from a car accident.